juroberttyb/chatbot/README.md

 ### TODO
-* encoder decoder chatbot, record who speak to me, use this as input history nextime speak to me, therefore has memory.
+* use username to find input history nextime, therefore has memory.
-* add username to documentation format, need a simple login mechanism for user identification
-* chat message should be saved to redis (512m), with its key and other info saved as document in mongodb
+* save chat message to redis (512m), with its key and other info saved as document in mongodb
-* RL based chatbot
-* readme
+* train a better chat model
+* add user property (name, talk time, predicited user type, ...) to mysql
+#### MORE
 * make this python project-like, OOP, structure...
-* add user property (name, talk time, predicited user type, ...) to mysql
 * cmd prompt to control server behavior with another thread